-But it's the games that have made the PS4 as popular as it is today.
-It is, after all, "for the players" and the gaming experience has always been central to Sony's philosophy for this console generation.
+But it's the games that have made either PS4 as popular as it is today.

-That's why we've put together a list of games we've enjoyed since the console's launch in 2013, each of which having its own merits.
-All of them are worth adding to your library.
-And considering some are legacy titles, you might even manage to snap them up for peanuts.
+That's why we've put together a list of games we've thoroughly enjoyed since the console's launch in 2013.
+All of them are well worth adding to your library, with many bargains available too.

 Horizon: Zero Dawn

-One of the most recent entries to our list is also one of the best games on the console full stop.
+Although it's not one of the most well-known games, Horizon Zero Dawn is one of the best on the console full stop.
 Combining tribal themes with robotics and technology, the setting is as fascinating as it is unique.
 And in Aloy, we get one of the strongest female lead characters in years.
 There are many RPG elements and precise action sequences in the massive open world game.
 It is also one of the best-looking on the PS4, especially when hooked up to a HDR TV.

 Uncharted 4: A Thief's End